eembling/EricServices-Lancache-nginx/README.md

 Allows for Filebeat and Metricbeat Install and Configuration

 # Dependencies
-- Rocky Linux or CentOS linux
+- Rocky Linux, Redhat, Fedora, or CentOS

 # Installation
 ## Live (Read the Code first!)